bugzmanov/nes_ebook/src/chapter_6_1.md

 }
 ```

-The communication with the rest of the PPU register is somewhat simpler.
-And I leave this excercise to the reader.
+The communication with the rest of the PPU register is somewhat more straightforward.
+And I leave this exercise to the reader.